Pantzan/KNearestNeighbor/README.md

-# Python-K-Nearest-Neighbor
+# K Nearest Neighbor written in Python.
-A Knn algorithm used for train a modelNand prediction It uses the known IRIS dataset but it can be used in nearly any array-shape dataset
+A Knn algorithm used for Classification.
+It trains a model and predicts a class.
+It uses the known IRIS dataset but it can be used in nearly any array-shape dataset

 Requirements: